Macron tests positive for COVID-19, European leaders rush for tests

 Costa was in self-isolation and awaiting the results of a test, though displaying no symptoms, his office said.

 Early in the pandemic, Macron was swift to adopt the ‘namaste’ greeting.
-But more recently he had reverted to warmer greetings that jarred with social distancing rules.
+But more recently he reverted to more tactile greetings that jarred with social-distancing rules.

+On Monday, he shook hands with OECD chief Gurria, who is 70.
+The Elysee told Reuters that was an “unfortunate” mistake.

 MILD SYMPTOMS